zhaolun7/mongo_export/README.md

 # mongo_export
-A tool to export mongodb data to a file
+- A tool to export mongodb data to a file, for subsequent ETL process.

-Save a json in one line, configure it through the configuration file, without repeating the code.
+- Save a json in one line, configure it through the configuration file, without repeating the code.

-Simple processing logic is provided for the case of nested subdocuments.
+- Simple processing logic is provided for the case of nested subdocuments.

-Support multi-threaded export.
+- Support multi-threaded export.

 ### How to use